 Comparison group data are included to provide a context for interpreting your institution's indicators.
-If your institution did not define a custom comparison group for this report by July 13, 2020 NCES selected a comparison group for you.
+If your institution did not define a custom comparison group for this report by July 15, 2022 NCES selected a comparison group for you.
 (In this case, the characteristics used to define the comparison group appears below.)
 The customized Data Feedback Report function available at https://nces.ed.gov/ipeds/use-the-data/ can be used to reproduce the figures in this report using different peer groups.

-The custom comparison group chosen by University of Houston-Clear Lake includes the following 10 institutions:
+The custom comparison group chosen by University of Houston-Clear Lake includes the following 9 institutions:

-- Arizona State University-West (Glendale, AZ) - Fitchburg State University (Fitchburg, MA) - ▶ Governors State University (University Park, IL) - Indiana University-South Bend (South Bend, IN) - ▶ Texas A & M University-Corpus Christi (Corpus Christi, TX) - ▶ The University of West Florida (Pensacola, FL) - ▶ University of Baltimore (Baltimore, MD) - ▶ University of Colorado Colorado Springs (Colorado Springs, CO) - ▶ University of Illinois at Springfield (Springfield, IL) - ▶ University of Michigan-Dearborn (Dearborn, MI)
+- Fitchburg State University (Fitchburg, MA) - ► Governors State University (University Park, IL) - Indiana University-South Bend (South Bend, IN) - ▶ Texas A & M University-Corpus Christi (Corpus Christi, TX) - ▶ The University of West Florida (Pensacola, FL) - ▶ University of Baltimore (Baltimore, MD) - ▶ University of Colorado Colorado Springs (Colorado Springs, CO) - ▶ University of Illinois Springfield (Springfield, IL) - ▶ University of Michigan-Dearborn (Dearborn, MI)